SystemsGenetics/GEMprep/README.md

 - Normalization: log2 transform, KS-test outlier removal, quantile normalization
 - Visualization: t-SNE, sample distributions

-TODO: Included is a Nextflow workflow which provides a single interface through which to use the GEMprep tools:
+Included is a Nextflow workflow which provides a single interface through which to use the GEMprep tools:

 <img src="images/workflow-diagram.jpg" width="300"/>